-- > Ordering of uniforms from the manufacturer - Assessment of uniform items required - Initial issue of uniforms to each employee - > Replacement of items as necessary - > Maintaining a record of uniforms issued and replaced to each individual employee - > Ensuring that uniforms are recovered from employees on cessation of employment
+- > Ordering of uniforms from the manufacturer - > Replacement of items as necessary - > Maintaining a record of uniforms issued and replaced to each individual employee - Ensuring that uniforms are recovered from employees on cessation of employment

 Selection of appropriate uniforms will occur in consultation with employees and their respective Line Manager.
 Where appropriate, fire retardant fabric should be considered.